giovanniboscu/continuous-section-field/docs/cross_section_homogenization.md

 ## Cross-Section Homogenization

 Each cross-section may include multiple material patches.
-For each patch, a reference elastic modulus is defined.
+For each patch, a material reference or an absolute property value is defined.

 An elastic homogenization factor is associated with each patch.
 This factor scales the contribution of that patch to the equivalent section properties.

-Multiple homogenization factors may coexist within the same cross-section, each acting on a different portion of the section.
+Multiple homogenization factors may coexist within the same cross-section, each acting independently on a different portion of the geometry.

 ---